MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-windows-1803-endpoints.md

 3. Use globally accepted network protocol analyzer/capturing tools and log all background egress traffic.
 4. Compile reports on traffic going to public IP addresses.
 5. The test virtual machine was logged in using a local account and wasn't joined to a domain or Azure Active Directory.
-6. All traffic was captured in our lab using a IPV4 network.
+6. All traffic was captured in our lab using an IPV4 network.
 As such no IPV6 traffic is reported here.

 > [!NOTE]
 > Microsoft uses global load balancers that can appear in network trace-routes.
 For example, an endpoint for *.akadns.net might be used to load balance requests to an Azure datacenter, which can change over time.